 The fragmented plot, which flitters and swoops from one timeline and perspective to the next, follows a feudal clan going about their business of pillaging, murdering, robbing and raping.

-The clan, headed by the fierce Kozlík (Josef Kemr), makes the mistake of ambushing a caravan belonging to a close ally of the king.
-The king dispatches a force to capture the unruly patriach for execution, and the band flee deeper into the woods.
+The clan, headed by the fierce Kozlík (Josef Kemr, Seclusion Near a Forest), makes the mistake of ambushing a caravan belonging to a close ally of the king.
+The king dispatches a force to capture the unruly patriarch for execution, and the band flee deeper into the woods.
 Not before paying a visit to neighbouring Lazar.
 After another violent exchange, elder brother Mikoláš (František Velecký) kidnaps the man’s daughter Marketa, drags her off to their compound and rapes her.
 She later falls in love with him as the king’s forces close in.

 The story is sometimes obtuse and difficult to follow.
 This feels deliberate, as Vláčil seems quite happy to parachute the viewer into this brutal world and leave them helpless, and to experience the film on a purely visceral level.
 While many Czech classics are cosy, bittersweet and parochial, Marketa Lazarová is a wild and capricious epic, the unremitting grimness contrasting with Bedřich Baťka’s lucid camerawork, which produces sequences and images of almost hallucinatory beauty.

-Magda Vášáryová’s eponymous Marketa acts as an audience surrogate amid all this medieval mayhem, although she has surprisingly little screen time.
+Magda Vášáryová (Cutting it Short), playing the eponymous Marketa, acts as an audience surrogate amid all this medieval mayhem, although she has surprisingly little screen time.
 While the bulk of the film focusses on Kozlík, Mikoláš and several other characters, it is Marketa’s beauty haunts the film, like Anne Lambert in Picnic at Hanging Rock.
 Ultimately, after all the men around her have behaved like cavemen, barely better than the wild beasts that roam the land, it is Marketa who walks away with her head held high.